 “It boggles my mind to think why an SMB would reduce video marketing spend in 2021 given that it's much easier to get ranked in a search engine for video,” Bentz said.

-Small businesses can continue to conduct video marketing effectively, even if they have plans to reduce spending in 2021.
+Small businesses can continue to conduct video marketing effectively, even if they question its success.

-Most Small Businesses Conduct Email Marketing Without Automation Tools
+Most Small Businesses Still Leverage Email Marketing in 2022

 Despite available and accessible technologies, many small businesses conduct email marketing manually.

-Currently, most small businesses that invest in email marketing (64%) execute without a customer relationship management (CRM) or marketing software such as HubSpot or Salesforce.
+In 2021, most small businesses that invested in email marketing (64%) executed without a customer relationship management (CRM) or marketing software such as HubSpot or Salesforce.

-Small businesses may feel that integrating and acclimating to a CRM system requires too many resources.
+Small businesses might feel that integrating and acclimating to a CRM system requires too many resources.
 However, digital marketing experts recommend small businesses implement marketing software as soon as possible.

 Tina Fleming, brand strategist at digital marketing agency Designzillas, is no exception.
 She recommends implementing a CRM system and learning about how it can simplify processes.